lwojcik/bnet-auth-service/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/5lunfkv0ot8rh3yt/branch/master?svg=true)](https://ci.appveyor.com/project/lwojcik/bnet-auth-service/branch/master)
 [![codecov](https://codecov.io/gh/sc2pte/bnet-auth-service/branch/master/graph/badge.svg?token=sFEmFjKiRo)](https://codecov.io/gh/sc2pte/bnet-auth-service)

 **This is version 2 of the project and it's incompatible with previous version.
-If you're looking for version 1, head to [v1 branch](https://github.com/sc2pte/bnet-auth-service/tree/v1).**
+If you're looking for the previous version, head to [v1 branch](https://github.com/sc2pte/bnet-auth-service/tree/v1).**

 REST microservice retrieving and caching OAuth access tokens from [Blizzard Battle.net API](https://develop.battle.net/).

 Under the hood it uses [NestJS](https://nestjs.com/), [Fastify](https://www.fastify.io/) and [BlizzAPI](https://www.npmjs.com/package/blizzapi).

-While the primary purpose for this service is to be run inside secure API infrastructure, it can be configured to run standalone and be exposed with to the public internet with modest level of security.
+While the primary purpose for this service is to be run inside secure API infrastructure, it can be configured to run standalone and be exposed to the public internet with modest level of security.
 However, be informed that access tokens are intimate parts of OAuth authentication process and they should not run in the wild.
+It is your responsibility to keep your service as secure as possible. :)

 ## Setup